sqlparser/sqlflow_public/grabit/readme.md

 #### 2.1. enableGetMetadataInJSONFromDatabase

-If the SQL scripts is not fetched from the database directly, we can also fetch metadata from a database instance to help SQLFlow get a more accurate result during the analysis.
+If the source of the SQL scripts is not the database, we may specify a database by setting `databaseServer` parameter and fetch metadata from this database instance to help SQLFlow get a more accurate result during the analysis.

-When `enableGetMetadataInJSONFromDatabase=1`, You must set all necessary information in `databaseServer` as well.
+If `enableGetMetadataInJSONFromDatabase=1`, You must set all necessary information in `databaseServer`.

 Of course, you can `enableGetMetadataInJSONFromDatabase=0`.
-This means all SQL scripts will be analyzed offline without any connection to a database.
+This means all SQL scripts will be analyzed offline without a connection to the database.
 SQLFlow still works quite well to get the data lineage result by taking advantage of it's powerful SQL analysis capability.

 Sample configuration of enable fetching metadata in json from the database: